qaurtex/Steen-Stealer-/README.md

 # Steen-Stealer-
-Extract the grab file of the game to your desktop and open it that way
+Extract the grab file of the to your desktop and open it that way